Point Defiance Park: History

 Point Defiance Park began as a military reservation after the Wilkes Expedition visited Puget Sound in the 1840s to map the bays and estuaries.
 Wilkes is thought to have said that with a fort positioned at the point, and at Gig Harbor across the narrows, one could "defy" the world.
 The high cliffs and prominent location were never used for military operations.
-In 1888, President Grover Cleveland authorized its use as a public park.
-By 1890, streetcars brought visitors to wander among the gardens.
-In 1903, a waterfront pavilion was completed.
+In 1888, President Grover Cleveland authorized its use as a public park after an appeal from Tacoma residents.
+It was the city's third park, after Wright Park and Ferry Park, and required the completion of a streetcar line under the provisions of the federal land transfer.
+In 1903, a waterfront pavilion and bandstand was completed.
 By 1907 a seaside resort designed by Frederick Heath offered heated saltwater bathing in a pavilion called the Nereides Baths located on a bluff above the boathouse.

+In 1905, President Theodore Roosevelt signed legislation giving city full title to park.
+The park's first superintendent, Ebenezer Roberts, asked schoolchildren in 1895 to donate rose clippings to start a rose garden; today gardens have expanded to include native plants, herbs, iris, dahlia, and fuchsia; volunteers contribute time and plants.
+The Point Defiance Zoo was established in 1891 with three animals—two deer and a possum—and later grew into a large complex.
+An adjoining aquarium opened in 1933.
+Five Mile Drive was constructed in 1913 to provide a scenic driving route around the park.
-Fort Nisqually is a replica of Hudson's Bay Company's presence in the region in the 19th century when the English trading company had trading forts stretching from Fort Vancouver on the Columbia River, Fort Nisqually on south Puget Sound near the Nisqually River and continuing to the Far North to Fort Yukon on the Yukon River in Canadian territory which later became the state of Alaska.

-In recent years, Fort Nisqually programs invite traders, trappers and Indian tribes to dress in period costume and return to the fort replica for a weekend of re-enacting this early period of trade and travel through the region by dugout cedar canoe.
+Fort Nisqually is a living history replica of an Hudson's Bay Company outpost from the 19th century when the English trading company had trading forts stretching from Fort Vancouver on the Columbia River, Fort Nisqually on south Puget Sound near the Nisqually River and continuing to the Far North to Fort Yukon on the Yukon River in Canadian territory which later became the state of Alaska.
+In recent years, Fort Nisqually programs invite community members, including local tribal members, to a weekend of re-enacting — in period dress — this early period of trade and travel through the region by dugout cedar canoe.

-In 2019, the city's second-division soccer team renamed itself to Tacoma Defiance in reference to the park.

-The park opened Frank Herbert Trail and Dune Peninsula in July 2019 to honor science fiction writer Frank Herbert, known for his Dune novels, who was born in Tacoma.
-The American Planning Association designated Point Defiance Park as a 2011 Great American Place.

 In 1964, Point Defiance Park was home to the fairytale and nursery rhyme based attraction known as Never Never Land.
 Created by Alfred Petterson, the park featured various figurine characters from fables such as Humpty Dumpty, Jack and Jill, and the Little Red Riding Hood.
 The park brought in visitors until 2001 when Metro Parks shut down operations.
 In September 2021, nearly a decade after several figurines were destroyed in an arson fire, they were put up for auction.
 The money that was raised was used to support Metro Parks's historical assets and public art.